 The simplest way I found to understand these 3 Google products is to think of Google Photos and Google Drive purely as cloud products, or mobile applications.
 This means that they are not for my computer, but only to be accessed through a web browser or through a mobile device.

-Google Backup & Sync on the other hand is designed for my computer entirely.
+Google Drive for Desktop (Google Backup & Sync) on the other hand is designed for my computer entirely.
 It allows me to get files from my computer to these “cloud” applications, so I can access them from my mobile device or web browser.

 Essentials for organizing your digital photosHere are the essential products and services I have come to rely on for many years to keep my media collection organized and safe.
 Even though these are affiliate links, I wholeheartedly recommend them.